Why Is Moonshine Illegal?

 The definition of moonshine is a bit murky: any spirit made in an illegal still was considered moonshine.
 Because of the loose definition, the moonshine you buy in stores will vary but look for shine that’s distilled using corn whiskey as opposed to ethanol for the traditional version.
 Though, the only true difference between illegal moonshine—like during prohibition—and legal hooch is that legit businesses pay taxes.

+So that’s why moonshine is illegal, and why it’s not as illegal.
 Now, all you need to worry about is getting to the liquor store before it closes so you can imbibe on the same stuff that you’re great, great grand pappy has been throwing down the hatch for years.